-Here the instance
+Here the site

 mysite1 uses version

-but the instances
+2.0.0p3.cee, but the sites

-actually installed, but is currently not being used.
+2.0.0p1.cfe is installed, it is currently not being used.

 This example makes it clear that an update does not simply mean the installation of a new Checkmk RPM/DEB package on a server.
 Another additional step is also required.
 Let us take the following situation as an example:

-Here the instance
+Here the site

 mysite is to be updated to the Checkmk-version

 The first step is to download and install the appropriate RPM/DEB-Packet.

-At first the newly-installed version will not be used by any instance, and it will look like this:
+At first the newly-installed version will not be used by any site, and it will look like this: